Birds-2

-Background
+Description

 The Kyushu Institute of Technology (KIT) in Japan supports non-spacefaring countries to build their first satellite through a program called the Joint Global Multi-Nations Birds Satellite project (Birds).
 Five countries had their satellites successfully launched in the Birds-1 flight: Japan, Ghana, Mongolia, Nigeria, and Bangladesh.
 Three countries participated in the Birds-2 program: Bhutan, the Philippines, and Malaysia.
 UiTMSAT-1 was Malaysia's first university-built satellite.
 Bhutan's satellite, BHUTAN-1, was the country's first satellite.
 The Philippines built their first cubesat, Maya-1.

-Development and design

-All three satellites were built the same.
-The satellites were designed to last 6–9 months.
+All three satellites were built identically, and were designed to last 6–9 months.
+The satellites have camera systems for imaging the Earth.
+Amateur radio operators can receive data transmitted from the satellites.
+Each country's receiving station can receive data from all three satellites with a store and forward (S&F) system.

-Mission

-Launch

 The constellation was launched in SpaceX's Dragon spacecraft, lofted into space with their Falcon 9 rocket.
 It was the 15th launch of the Cargo Resupply Mission (CRS) contract to the International Space Station (ISS).
 Dragon was captured by Canadarm2 and docked with the space station on 2 July 2018.
 The satellites were released from the Kibō module of the International Space Station in August 2018.

-Operations

-The satellites have camera systems for imaging the Earth.
-Amateur radio operators can receive data transmitted from the satellites.
-Each country's receiving station can receive data from all three satellites with a store and forward (S&F) system.